 Eating with the seasons is nothing new, but we can all use a refresher course.
 Luckily, Fall's bounty is full of endlessly inspiring, beautiful, and HEALTHY options.

 Shop the harvest and bring home those apples, pears, squash, pumpkins, and sweet potatoes.

 According to Ayurveda (traditional Hindu medicine), we'll soon enter vata season (late Fall into early Winter), which is synonymous with dry skin, irregular digestion, and the frenetic, unpredictable energy of the “holi-daze.”
 To avoid these pitfalls you'll want to stay away from raw, cold foods (which are more appropriate for summer) and opt for seasonal soups, stews, and roasts instead.
 Naturally, warm drinks are also a good idea - think hot tea, chai, or warm milk with honey and ghee before bedtime.

 As mentioned above, we need to adjust our routines to account for more time spent indoors.
-If you've been swimming, playing sports, running/jogging, or even just walking more - you'll want to have an indoor workout gameplan.
-Luckily, there are lots of virtual classes (including great free options) and indoor gyms have been opening up in some places (with strict safety restrictions in place, of course).
+If you've been swimming, playing sports, running/jogging, or even just walking more - you'll want to have an indoor workout game plan.
+Luckily, there are lots of virtual classes (including great free options) that are more easily accessible than the gym or in-person classes.

 The time change may also impact when you go for walks or squeeze in your workout.
 Perhaps it's time to switch over to being an earlier riser?

 Just like with anything else, these healthy habits are only effective if you maintain consistency.